kristianmandrup/amazing-aurelia-book/composing-an-app.md

 Now experiment by creating a new vm\/v called `bye` and compose it as well.
 You can even try having the world element being composed of bye in a nested composition.

+Now cleap up the `world` and `bye` VMs if you haven't already, before we move on.